magento/pwa-studio/pwa-devdocs/src/tutorials/pwa-studio-fundamentals/project-structure/index.md

 #### `__tests__` directory

 The `__tests__` directory is a suggested directory for your project's test files.
+Most JavaScript test frameworks find test files using a file path pattern, which by default is usually all `__tests__` directories.
 This directory comes from the Venia concept project template, which uses [Jest][] for testing.
+Jest recommends that developers make multiple `__tests__` directories nearby the components they are testing.

 You can delete this directory if you do not need it or if your chosen testing framework requires a different setup.